cv

 Founder & Facilitator, Home Education Forest School Group

-• Weekly ceramic projects with neurodivergent families using hand-building, creek clay, and natural ochres
+• Ceramic projects with neurodivergent families using hand-building, creek clay, and natural ochres

 • Developed sensory-friendly, nature-based programming that centres material exploration and place-based learning